obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 <!-- placeholder to force blank line before included text --> <!-- include: CustomFilteringExamples.test.dates_task.done_docs.approved.md -->

+- ```filter by function task.done.format('dddd') === 'Thursday'```
+  - Find tasks done on Thursday.
+  - On non-English systems, you may need to supply the day of the week in the local language.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->

 For more examples, see [[#Due Date]].